The best dataset on public library usage in the UK is Public Lending Right (PLR).

 That sounds good, although doesn’t indicate whether anything will be provided for recent data.
 How can the data be made available to libraries and the public?

 What could it look like?

-Will it be open?
+Will it become open?

 This is down to the British Library, but I don’t think there’s any sinister reason that it isn’t, other than that the demand hasn’t been there.
 So if we want it we need to ask for it!
-The British Library have a good Library Labs project, which encourages open reuse of various of their collections.
-And they have also been generally very good about open data.
+The British Library have a good Library Labs project, which encourages open reuse of their collections.
+And they have also been generally good about open data.
 So maybe it’s just a matter of time.